DataBiosphere/data-portal/content/guides/userguides/consumer-vignettes/export-to-terra.md

 Step one: finding BAM files with the HCA Data Explorer
 ------------------------------------------------------

-You can use the [HCA Data Explorer][explorer] to find data to export to Terra.
+You can use the <link-to-browser relativelink="/projects">HCA Data Explorer</link-to-browser> to find data to export to Terra.
 The Data Explorer lists projects with data available for download from the Data Store and lets you filter the data for a number of attributes.